Apply online for the LLM in Tax Law.

 The EU tax law and International Tax Law courses prepare students for the appropriate ADIT papers and the LLM dissertation can be used to fulfil the requirements of an ADIT international/EU tax dissertation.

-To specialise in this area, students must select a minimum of two modules from this list and do their compulsory dissertation in the field of Tax Law.
-The additional required module can be in this area or can be unrelated and therefore selected from the full list of available modules.
+For an LLM in Tax Law, students must select the equivalent of a minimum of two full modules from this list and do their compulsory dissertation in the field of Tax Law.
+Two half modules are the equivalent of a full module.
+The additional required full module (or equivalent half modules) can be in this area OR can be unrelated and therefore selected from the full list of available modules.

 Note: Not all of the modules listed will be available in any one year.
 Any modules not available in the forthcoming academic session will be marked as soon as this information is confirmed by teaching academics.